Fazekas-Robo-Team/frt-ev3dev-cpp/README.md

 ## FRT::TachoMotor (const std::string_view port, const Unit &diameter, const bool reset = true)

-Constructs a TachoMotor object.
+Constructs an `FRT::TachoMotor` object.

 - Parameters:
     - `port`: constants `OUTPUT_A`, `OUTPUT_B`, `OUTPUT_C`, `OUTPUT_D`
-    - `diameter`: diameter of wheel (e.g. `6.2mm`), usually can be found on the side of the wheel
+    - `diameter`: diameter of wheel (e.g. `6.2cm`), usually can be found on the side of the wheel
     - `reset` (optional): if explicitly set to `false`, it will not reset the internal variables of the motor to their default values

 Tips before using a motor:

 1. Find out the its maximum angular velocity, and then adjust its speed accordingly.
-See `TachoMotor::max_speed`.
+See `FRT::TachoMotor::max_speed`.
-2. When using two EV3 medium motors in a tank, by default the wheels are moving into the opposite direction when a speed of the same sign is applied.
+2. When using two EV3 medium motors in a tank, the wheels are moving in the opposite direction by default when a speed of the same sign is applied.
 This can be solved by inverting the left one's polarity.
-See `TachoMotor::set_polarity`.
+See `FRT::TachoMotor::set_polarity`.
 3. Most of the times the weight distribution of a robot is imbalanced.
 That means, its movement could pull to some direction when the same speed is applied to both wheels, which needs fixing.
-See `TachoMotor::config::position_coefficient`.
+See `FRT::TachoMotor::config::position_coefficient`.

+---

 ### void FRT::TachoMotor::on \<bool block = false> (const Unit &velocity)